The Long Island Seed Project

 Genus: Cynara

 Tender perennial, treated as annual.
 Start early (Jan) from seed indoors, transplant into 4" pots, expose to cold weather (40°) in March/April to vernalize -produce flowers (but protect from very low temperaures).
 Plant in rich soil, black plastic mulch helps in accelerating growth in spring.
 In hot summer, mulching and irrigation helps to cool roots and prevent heat dormancy.
 Blossoms are insect pollinated and when flower matures and dries on stalk harvest seeds.
 Roots must be protected (below 20°F) for winter survival.
 Second year plants provide a bigger harvests, spring buds and a better opportunity for maturing ripe seed.
 Seeds of Cynara species will produce an interesting variable population.
-We provide seeds from many sources.
-Propagate outstanding plants you develop by suckers at base of plant.

 Genus: Lactuca